alikpashaevi/LeverX-final-project/README.md

 # LeverX Final Project

-This is a Spring Boot application that provides a RESTful API for managing users, games, game objects, and comments.
+This is a Spring Boot application, final project for leverX course, that provides a RESTful API for managing users, games, game objects, and comments.
 It includes features for user authentication, authorization, and email verification.

 ## Table of Contents